python-can-define-radio/sdr-course/classroom_activities/119-AnalyzeFreq-of-Combined-Signals.md

 ## Analyze Frequency of Combined Signals/Waves
-This is a demonstration of how a singnal comprising multiple waveforms (e.g., multiple sine or cosing waves) may evaluated to determine the frequencies of its individual waves.
+This is a demonstration of how GNU Radio Companion can evaluate a "complex" signal comprising multiple waveforms (e.g., multiple sine or cosing waves) to determine the frequencies of the multiple waves.

-Instructions for a GUI-program to implment within GNU Radio Companion.

 ## Summary of the GUI-program